 Before you install a blockchain, focus on the strategy that the blockchain platform will help execute.
 The network’s size, your future growth plans, and the required level of privacy are some of the key factors that determine your blockchain strategy.

-Whether you are confused if blockchain is the right fit for your business or if you need to solve specific business issues with blockchain, talk to experts at Blockedge for end-to-end blockchain-as-a-service.
+Whether you are confused if blockchain is the right fit for your business or if you need to solve specific business issues with blockchain, talk to experts at Blockedge for end-to-end blockchain as a service (BaaS).